open-rmf/rmf-web/packages/dashboard/e2e/README.md

 ## Container and network interactions

 The key difference between running the tests locally and in github workflows is that in github, the tests are ran from inside a container with docker-beside-docker.
-So the docker commands connects to the host daemon.
-The main difference this cause is that "localhost" in github refers to the container, but "localhost" in local runs refers to the host (where the docker daemon is running), as such, the tests wouldn't be able to connect to the auth service because when you "expose" or "publish" a port, it is mapped to the host, not the container.
+So, the docker commands connect to the host daemon, this causes that the "localhost" in GitHub refers to the container.
+"Localhost" in local runs refers to the host (where the docker daemon is running).
+Tests in CI runs wouldn't be able to connect to the auth service with "localhost" because when a port is "exposed" or "published" is mapped to the host and not the container.

 Instead of host <-> container communication, we will need to do container <-> container communication.
 This is achieved by setting `E2E_DOCKER_NETWORK` to the github workflow's network and setting `REACT_APP_KEYCLOAK_CONFIG` to point to the auth service via the container name.